Varun-Patkar/Meet-Up---Java-Based-Video-Conferencing/README.md

-# Java Mini Project(Unnamed) #
+# Meet UP - Java Based Video Conferencing Website #

 ### Implemented ###
-* 2 Preople meeting prototype ready
+* Multiple People Meeting
+* Hosted on Heroku and ready for multiple connections

 ### Ideas to be Implemented ###

-* Multiple People Video and Audio Transfer
 * A general chat with ability to add files
 * An Assignment Tab for teachers to assign assignments and students to submit
-* 3 Types of users- Super User, Teacher, Student(Accounts, etc.)
 * Recording can be accessed by students also.